Skip to Content Top

 3. High Utility Bills

-An unfortunate sign of an unsealed attic is a high energy bill.
-As an HVAC system struggles to reach and maintain the desired temperature, it consumes more energy than it would in a home with a sealed attic space.
+As an HVAC system struggles to reach and maintain the desired temperature, it consumes more energy than in a home with a sealed attic space.
 The extra energy consumption leads to an increased energy bill.

-When combined with unfaced fiberglass insulation, cellulose insulation, or expanding foam attic insulation, home air sealing reduces monthly energy bills by an average of 15%.
+When combined with unfaced fiberglass insulation, blown-in cellulose insulation, or expanding foam attic insulation, home air sealing reduces monthly energy bills by an average of 15%.
 Homeowners can expect to recoup their attic sealing investments within 12 months.

 4. Excessive Dust

-Attics that leak air allow excess dust into the living spaces of a house, spoiling the indoor air quality and impacting the health of everyone inside.
-Air leaks also permit outdoor allergens, smog, and other particulates to enter the home, which only complicates air-quality issues.
+Attics that leak air allow excess dust into a house's living spaces, spoiling the indoor air quality and impacting the health of everyone inside.

 4 Reasons to Hire a Professional Attic Sealing Company

 Sealing an attic is a big job that requires experience, expertise, and top-quality tools and materials.
-Amateur air sealing work often leaves behind several leakages and can even damage the home.
-Find some of the best reasons to hire a professional attic sealing company below.
+Amateur air sealing work often leaves several leakages and can damage the home.

 1. Identification and Sealing of Attic Air Leaks

-One of the best reasons to hire an established attic sealing company is prompt identification of air leakages.
 It’s easy to miss an air leak.
 Failure to identify an air leakage before sealing an attic will allow cold air to enter a home through the ceiling, causing a draft and decreasing comfort.

 2. Moisture Control

-Sealing an attic will prevent moist air condensing on fiberglass insulation.
 A sealed, dry attic will improve indoor air quality by stopping mold growth and keeping indoor air pollutants out of the living spaces.
 Sealing an attic may involve installing lightweight aluminum flashing around a penetration created for masonry chimneys.

 Aside from mold and mildew, excess moisture can destroy blown insulation and cause wood rot.
 When hot air and humidity create compressed, dirty insulation, it must be removed and replaced by foam spray insulation or more traditional forms of insulation to prevent dangerous ice dams.